AustinBenoit/Ray_Tracer/README.md

 # Ray Tracer
 A ray tracer written in C++.
-Currently only renders an orthographic image but I am working on a perspective based render.
+Renders an orthographic or prespective image.
+Can use point lights with matte materials.

 ## Sample Images

 <img src="/SampleImages/out.png" width="300"> <img src="/SampleImages/out_pinhole.png" width="300">

+Left is a basic orthographic render.
+Right is a perspective render with shadows and a matte like material.

 ## Goals
 - Impliments a simple UI interface to watch the render and a custom Ray Tracer.

 ## To Do:
+- Adding in materials
-- Adding in Camera Class
+- Adding in meshes
+- Anti Aliasing
 - Clean up and separate header files and cpp
 - Add screen drawing in addition to saving the image.